Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 # Management
 ## Overall management:
 1. Identify whether the cause of meningitis is due to bacterial, viral, fungal/TB, or other cause via LP.
 See [[#Investigations]]
 	1. If suspected bacterial after LP, treat with antibiotics empirically, shift after culture.
+Early [[Dexamethasone]] is recommended to reduce risk of mortality (Step pneumo) and hearing loss (H Influenza).
 See [[#Management of Bacterial Meningitis]]
 	2. If suspected viral after LP, provide antibiotics until cultures are negative.
 Support, or acyclovir if [[Sexually Transmitted Disease#Genital herpes:|HSV]]

 ## Management of Bacterial Meningitis